kaganatalay/Advanced-Calculator-Generator/README.md

 ## How to use?
-*Please don't and use an actual calculator, but if you insist you want to generate the code for yourself* On initialization the script prompts you with the generation type (Infinite (1) | Constrained (2)).
-Recommended - use constrained, your pc won't be able to generate the code for infinite, as it takes almost 1157407 years to complete in a standart pc.
+*Please don't and use an actual calculator, but if you insist you want to generate the code for yourself*

+On initialization the script prompts you with the generation type (Infinite (1) | Constrained (2)).
+Recommended- use constrained, your pc won't be able to generate the code for infinite, as it takes almost 1157407 years to complete on a standart pc.

-After selecting constrained (2), you need to provide a range.
-Recommended - 10 < x < 300.
+After selecting Constrained (2), you need to provide a range.
+Recommended- 10 < x < 300.
 Press enter and wait for the output python file under /output/calculator.py